BinaryCrate/binarycrate-mvp2/README.md

 pip install --upgrade setuptools urllib3[secure]

 pip install fabric3==1.13.1.post1  # We use fabric3 to automate tasks

-pip install django==1.11.10  # We need django in the venv to create apps in our project
 ```

 This will create a standard python virtual environment for us a install all of the tools used outside of the docker container into it.